Pillow: Comfort pillows

 In some cultures, pillows have forms for hugging.
 An example is the Dakimakura, a kind of "hugging pillow" originating in Japan that have been endowed with anthropomorphic and zoomorphic qualities and pop culture references for additional psychological comfort.
 Other types of hugging pillows are more practical, such as the Guling, long hugging pillow originating from Indonesia and the Abrazador, a long hugging pillow originating from the Philippines.
 A husband pillow (also known as a boyfriend pillow) is a large, high-backed pillow with two "arms."
 It is used to prop the user upright while in bed or on the floor, as for reading or watching television.
 Because of this common use, a husband pillow is also called a reading pillow.

 Activities

 Pillow fighting

 A pillow fight is a common game mostly played by young children (but also by teens and adults) in which they engage in mock physical conflict, using pillows as weapons.

-Pillow fights are known to occur during children's sleepovers.
+Pillow fights are known to occasionally occur during children's sleepovers.
 Since pillows are usually soft, injuries rarely occur.
 The heft of a pillow can still knock a young person off balance, especially on a soft surface such as a bed, which is a common venue.
 In earlier eras, pillows would often break, shedding feathers throughout a room.
 Modern pillows tend to be stronger and are often filled with a solid block of artificial filling, so breakage occurs far less frequently.